Dating someone who's HIV-positive

 Many studies have been conducted on serodiscordant couples, meaning that one partner is HIV-positive and the other is HIV-negative.
 Growing evidence suggests that as HIV medicines become more efficacious, HIV-positive individuals taking antiretroviral medications are significantly less likely to transmit the virus to a sexual partner than someone not taking medication.
-In fact, in a study of almost 3,000 monogamous serodiscordant couples, it was found that with the use of antiretroviral therapy, only 3.4% of sexually active couples would transmit HIV from the infected to uninfected partner over a period of 100 years.
+In fact, in a study of almost 3,000 monogamous serodiscordant couples, it was found that with the use of antiretroviral therapy, only 3.4 percent of sexually active couples would transmit HIV from the infected to uninfected partner over a period of 100 years.
 Risk is reduced even further when the following qualifications are met:

 - The HIV-positive partner’s viral load has been undetectable for at least six consecutive months.

 - Neither partner has any additional STIs.
 Having another STI can facilitate HIV transmission.

 Risk of transmission varies with viral load, which is entirely unique to each individual.
 Consistent and correct condom usage is key to lowering transmission risk in mixed status couples, regardless of viral load.
 Condoms are highly effective in preventing the transmission of HIV, but sometimes fail.
 Those failures are most often due to user error.
 To reduce condom failure, try the following: